“`html

 Three Reasons Students Choose AVI First:

-| 🎓 COE Accredited & SCHEV Certified | ⏱️ 150 Hours to Licensure Eligibility | 💰 Financial Aid Available |
+| 🎓 COE Accredited & SCHEV Certified | ⏱️ 150 Hours to Licensure Eligibility | 💰 Flexible Payment Options |

 |---|---|---|

 | One of the few COE-accredited nail programs in Northern Virginia — your credential means something. | Complete your training in months, not years.
-Virginia’s requirement is 150 hours — and we cover every one. | Federal financial aid and GI Bill® may be available.
-Stop letting cost be the reason you wait. |
+Virginia’s requirement is 150 hours — and we cover every one. | Federal financial aid (FAFSA/Title IV) is NOT available for this program as it does not meet the minimum 600-hour requirement.
+AVI offers flexible payment plans and private financing options. |

 Why Choose AVI for Nail Technology?